khwilson/Census2020/README.md

 ).to_pandas()
 ```

-Here `"data"` is the location to which you downloaded the Census data.
+Here `"data"` is the location to which you downloaded the Census data, which can be
+either the 2020 or 2010 data.

 Each of `states`, `columns`, and `levels` can be either singular values or lists of
 values.
 If no value is specified, then all states, columns, and levels available